MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Compute Providers FAQ.md

 At this stage, you may be better off waiting until the developers and early adopter technicians have worked through the early technical challenges to provide you a better user experience in the future that requires minimal technical know-how.

 ### Can I be a compute provider in the testnet from my laptop?
 In the beginning, most likely not.
-Being a computer provider implies that you have a significant investment in hardware, GPU and development for your own models that you want to distribute on Morpheus.
+Being a compute provider implies that you have a significant investment in hardware, GPU and development for your own models that you want to distribute on Morpheus.
 If you have that, then you probably have the technical know-how to run the proxy-router.

 ### Can users of Smart Agents participate in the Compute testnet or is it only for Compute providers?
 In the future, the various smart agents and chat UI will interact with decentralized compute and there will likely be options to connect to mainnet or testnet compute.